+1/2-ODC-2.03, ODCM: Radiological Environmental Monitoring Program lists REMP sample stations #94 as 1 of 44 TLD locations.
 1/2-ODC-3.03, ODCM: Controls for RETS and REMP Programs, only requires that 40 offsite locations be obtained with quarterly collection of at least 2 TLDs at each site.
-Therefore, BVPS still meet the minimum ODCM requirements by having complete data with a minimum of 42 of 44 sample stations available for each quarter of 2012.
+Therefore, BVPS still meets the minimum ODCM requirements by having complete data for 43 of 44 sample stations available.